 There are actually other things that River Rats have in common.
 We all have stories to share.
 That doesn't always mean that the truth is told but they are certain to be entertaining.
 Many people who travel the rivers write journals and take many photographs.
 Some of them publish those works and in doing so provide others with valuable information, along with great river lore.
-Others talk about their adventures (or misadventures) on the rivers (see "Confessions of a River Rat" on our River Talks page.)
+Others talk about their adventures (or misadventures) on the rivers.
 True River Rats never trash our rivers.
 They appreciate and respect the rivers enough to never leave any trace that they were there.
 They participate in river cleanups along with many other good people.

 Are you a River Rat or do you know a River Rat?
 If so, then this is the perfect gift for that person or yourself.
-River Rat T-shirts are now available for purchase in our bookstore.
+River Rat T-shirts and other products are available for purchase